 What is the best kombucha flavour?

 These days, store-bought kombucha comes in a range of flavours.
-For a healthier option, we suggest buying kombucha with flavours that have been added by infusing the mixture with fruits or herbs after the fermentation process.
-There is a wide selection of infused kombucha flavours.
+For a healthier option, we suggest buying kombucha flavoured with fruits or herbs after the fermentation process.
+There is also a wide selection of infused kombucha flavours.

-However, if you have more of a sweet tooth, or if you’re not a huge fan of kombucha’s distinctive flavour there are plenty of products enhanced with sweetened flavourings.
-With the increased popularity of kombucha, the sky is really the limit when it comes to taste.
+However, if you have more of a sweet tooth, or if you’re not a huge fan of kombucha’s distinctive flavour there are plenty of products enhanced with sweetened flavourings, just keep an eye on the sugar content.

 Our favourites are: